-Did you know that October 31st is the birthday for evangelical churches?
-This month, October 2017, in particular, commemorates the 500th anniversary of the Protestant Reformation.
+Did you know that October 31st is the birthday of evangelical churches?
+October 2017, in particular, commemorated the 500th anniversary of the Protestant Reformation.

 On October 31, 1517, Martin Luther took a bold and courageous stance, when he nailed his "95 Theses" to the door of the Castle Church of Wittenberg to protest the unbiblical teachings and practices that were prevalent in his day.